 Varenicline and matching placebo tablets were provided by Pfizer.
-Participants were randomly assigned (1:1 via a random number generator) to receive either varenicline and nicotine patch (varenicline group) or placebo and nicotine patch (placebo group), stratified by sex and smoking behavior (light smoking [defined as <10 cigarettes per day] vs heavy smoking [defined as ≥10 cigarettes per day]) (eMethods in Supplement 2).
+Participants were randomly assigned (1:1 via a random number generator) to receive either varenicline and nicotine patch (varenicline group) or placebo and nicotine patch (placebo group), stratified by sex and smoking behavior (light smoking [defined as <10 cigarettes per day] vs heavy smoking [defined as \geq 10 cigarettes per day]) (eMethods in Supplement 2).
 At the first study visit, all participants in the intention-to-treat sample ingested the first tablet (varenicline or placebo) with a small snack (granola bar) under the observation of an investigator (A.V.).

 The doses of varenicline tartrate were titrated according to the standard approved regimen of 0.5 mg once daily for 3 days, 0.5 mg twice daily for 4 days, and 1.0 mg twice daily starting on the quit date through the remaining 12 weeks of treatment.
 After week 12, participants in both groups were given the option to receive down-titration dosing.
 For the varenicline group, this dosing comprised 0.5-mg tablets twice daily for 4 days, then 0.5-mg tablets once daily for 3 days.
 Participants randomized to the placebo group received tablets that appeared identical to varenicline using the same dosing schedule.
 The nicotine patch was provided at the first visit, with instructions to initiate use on the morning of their quit day and to continue use for 10 weeks at dosing levels recommended by the manufacturer.
-Light smokers (<10 cigarettes per day) received 14-mg patches to use daily for the first 6 weeks, then 7-mg patches to use daily for 4 weeks.
-Heavy smokers (≥10 cigarettes per day) received 21-mg patches to use daily for the first 6 weeks followed by 14-mg patches to use daily for 2 weeks, then 7-mg patches to use daily for 2 weeks.
+Light smokers (<10 cigarettes per day) received 14-mg patches to use daily for the first 6 weeks, then 7-mg patches to use daily for 2 weeks.
+Heavy smokers (≥10 cigarettes per day) received 21-mg patches to use daily for 2 weeks.
 Medication and patch adherence was monitored via tablet and patch counts at each study visit and self-reported log entries.
 Participants who discontinued medication or had a dose reduction were allowed to complete the trial.

 Each participant received brief behavioral therapy during their first 2 visits.
 At the first visit, they met for 30 to 45 minutes with a trained counselor supervised by a licensed psychologist (A.K.).
-The counseling protocol was based on the Courage to Quit program and included preparations for quit day, discussion of medication adherence, and techniques for coping with smoking urges and nicotine withdrawal symptoms.
+The counseling protocol was based on the Courage to Quit program40 and included preparations for quit day, discussion of medication adherence, and techniques for coping with smoking urges and nicotine withdrawal symptoms.
 The counseling focused on smoking cessation, and changes in alcohol drinking behavior were mentioned briefly in the motivational context of reducing smoking triggers.
 Participants attended a second 15-minute counseling session during the second visit (quit day) to reinforce the skills discussed in the first visit.
 At the fourth study visit (week 12), participants received \$60 as compensation for time spent completing study measures.